Boston Marathon bombing: Further investigation and post-shootout search for Dzhokhar Tsarnaev

-Discovery and capture
+Also on April 19, the FBI, West New York Police Department, and Hudson County Sheriff's Department seized computer equipment from the apartment of the Tsarnaevs' sister in West New York, New Jersey.

-On the evening of April 19, two hours after the shelter-in-place order had been lifted, David Henneberry, a Watertown resident outside the search area, noticed that the tarp was loose on his parked boat.
+On the evening of April 19, after the shelter-in-place order had been lifted, David Henneberry, a Watertown resident outside the search area, noticed that the tarpaulin on his parked boat was loose.
 Investigating, he saw a body lying inside the boat in a pool of blood.
-He contacted the authorities, who surrounded the boat.
+He contacted the authorities at 6:42 p.m., and they surrounded the boat.
 A police helicopter verified movement through a thermal imaging device.
-The figure inside started poking at the tarp, prompting police to shoot at the boat.
+The figure inside started poking at the tarpaulin, prompting police to shoot at the boat.

 According to Boston Police Commissioner Ed Davis and Watertown Police Chief Deveau, Dzhokhar Tsarnaev was shooting at police from inside the boat, "exchanging fire for an hour".
 A subsequent report indicated that the firing lasted for a shorter time.
 Despite this, Tsarnaev was found to have no weapon when he was captured.

 Dzhokhar Tsarnaev was arrested at 8:42 p.m. and taken to Beth Israel Deaconess Medical Center, where he was listed in critical condition with gunshot wounds to the head, neck, legs, and hand.
-Initial reports that the neck wound represented a suicide attempt were contradicted by him being unarmed.
+Initial reports that the neck wound represented a suicide attempt were contradicted by Tsarnaev's being found unarmed.
 The situation was chaotic, according to a police source quoted by The Washington Post, and the firing of weapons occurred during "the fog of war".
-A subsequent review by the Commonwealth of Massachusetts provided this more specific summary: "One officer fired his weapon without appropriate authority in response to perceived movement in the boat, and surrounding officers followed suit in a round of 'contagious fire', assuming they were being fired on by Tsarnaev.
-Weapons continued to be fired for several seconds until on scene supervisors ordered a ceasefire and regained control of the scene.
+A subsequent review by the Commonwealth of Massachusetts provided this more specific summary: "One officer fired his weapon without appropriate authority in response to perceived movement in the boat, and surrounding officers followed suit in a round of 'contagious fire', assuming Tsarnaev was firing on them.
+Weapons continued to be fired for several seconds until on-scene supervisors ordered a ceasefire and regained control of the scene.
 The unauthorized shots created another dangerous crossfire situation".

-These confusions were caused in part by a lack of clearly identified and coordinated law enforcement command of the thousands of officers from surrounding communities who self-deployed into the Watertown area during the events.
+The confusion was caused in part by a lack of clearly identified and coordinated law enforcement command of the thousands of officers from surrounding communities who self-deployed into the Watertown area during the events.

+After Dzhokhar Tsarnaev was taken into custody, the FBI revealed that it had investigated Tamerlan Tsarnaev in 2011 after the FSB, the Russian intelligence agency, had expressed concern about his potential radicalization.
+That investigation included an interview with Tamerlan Tsarnaev.
+At that time, the FBI found no evidence of terrorist involvement by Tamerlan Tsarnaev.

+On April 24, investigators reported that they had reconstructed the bombs, and believed that they had been triggered by remote controls used for toy cars.